 You can get, yeah, individuals can order from our website.

-Just keep in mind everything that we send out, we send it out at cost.
+Just keep in mind, everything that we send out, we send it out at cost.

-If it costs me 50 cents, I send it out at 50 cents, and we do big bulk supplies to not only hospitals, but also to military organizations, to police, and we're helping with the government contracting to keep this price gouging down.
+And we do big bulk supplies to not only hospitals, but also to military organizations, to police, and we're helping with the government contracting to keep this price gouging down.

 We see the best in people and the worst in people.